zeldaret/af/README.md

 #### 3. Prepare a base ROM

-Copy your ROM to inside the root of this new project directory, and rename the file of the baserom to reflect the version of ROM you are using. ex: `baserom.jp.z64`
+Copy your ROM to inside the root of this new project directory, and rename the file of the baserom to reflect the version of ROM you are using. e.g.: `baserom.jp.z64`

 #### 4. Make and Build the ROM